 Not a public place – while you may be intoxicated, you need to prove that you were not intoxicated in a public space or that you were involuntarily in a public place at the time that you were taken into custody by a police officer.
 For example: you cannot be ordered out of your private residence, like your home, and placed on the public property in front of your home – like a sidewalk – and then taken into custody for public intoxication.

 This depends on what the actual charge is.
 In some cases, yes, this can go on your permanent record.
-Contact the Schwartz Law Group to have your case thoroughly reviewed to get the best outcome for a public intoxication charge.
+Contact the Schwartz Criminal Defense Firm to have your case thoroughly reviewed to get the best outcome for a public intoxication charge.

 Similar Alcohol-Related Charges